johanix/hackathon120/README.md

    restrictive update policy) and verification of the data in the received update.

+3. A datastore for child public keys (used for validation of DNS Updates).

+4. A datastore for updated child delegation information.

-3. Synthezising responses to queries for "**child._dsync.parent.**" to return the **DSYNC** targets for the correct registrar (if any).
+5. Synthezising responses to queries for "**child._dsync.parent.**" to return the **DSYNC** targets for the correct registrar (if any).
    This requires some sort of mapping between child zones and "registrars", including information about the registrars DSYNC targets.

-4. Receiving updates to delegation information via a TLS-secured API call.
+6. Receiving updates to delegation information via a TLS-secured API call.
 Should include some sort of mapping for which set of child zones a particular client is allowed to update.